Water Heater Replacement

 - Home Resale Issues: When the time comes to sell your home, that DIY water heater installation might come back to bite you.
 You’ll have to pay to have it permitted and inspected.
 If it fails inspection, you’ll be stuck paying someone to fix your errors.
 When you’re trying to move, that stress is the last thing you need.

 - No Peace of Mind: If something goes wrong in the first couple of years after a DIY water heater installation, you’ll be stuck paying for the repairs yourself.
-When you work with a professional team—like the one at Gering Valley Plumbing & Heating—you can rest easy knowing our work is warrantied and guaranteed.
+When you work with a professional team of plumbers—like the one at Gering Valley Plumbing & Heating—you can rest easy knowing our work is warrantied and guaranteed.

 The Best Way to Protect Your Water Heater Investment

 Ensuring your water heater operates safely is important.
 These units have numerous safety devices that require routine testing.
 The only way to confirm they are operating as intended is to regularly schedule a water heater inspection.
 These maintenance visits help guarantee your water heater is safe to operate, however.

 Water heater maintenance also keeps your unit running efficiently.
 During regular operation, calcium and other minerals build up in your system.
 These sink to the bottom of the unit, serving as a barrier between the heating element and the tank.
 This makes it harder to produce hot water and can lead to weak spots in your tank.
 During our checks, our technicians will flush your water heater, freeing it from clogging sediment buildup.